eparey/pesci/wiki/Quick-Start.md

 ```

 > [!IMPORTANT]
-> To make pesci runs and outputs more easily tractable, it is recommended to also set the `--label_species1`, `--label_species2` and `--outdir` arguments (see the command-line example below).
+> To make pesci runs and outputs easier to identify, it is recommended to set the `--label_species1`, `--label_species2` and `--outdir` arguments:
 > ```sh
 > pesci --matrix1 data/Cragig_matrix_EM.tsv.gz --matrix2 data/Procro_matrix_EM.tsv.gz --clusters1 data/Cragig_cell_id.tsv --clusters2 data/Procro_cell_id.tsv --ortho_pairs data/orthologous_pairs_Procro-Cragig.txt --label_species1 Oyster-larva --label_species2 Flatworm-larva --outdir pesci_larvae
 > ```
->  If intermediate files with the same "label_species" already exist in the output folder, pesci will display a warning and will not re-compute intermediate files, even if inputs have changed.
+>  It is important to note that intermediate files with the same "label_species" already exist in the output folder, pesci will display a warning and will not re-compute intermediate files, even if inputs have changed.
 To force re-computation use `--force` (see also below).

 ## Detailed Usage

-All available options are described below and can be printed using `pesci --help`.
+All available options can be printed using `pesci --help`.

 > [!NOTE]